 - In addition to the above qualifications, permanent U.S. residency is required for Reserve duty officers.

 In the U.S. Army, the case diversity nurses experience in caring for Soldiers and their families far exceeds the medical care environment of the private sector.
 As an Army Nurse Corps officer, you’ll have access to the most sophisticated technology, the opportunity to consult with experts in both the military and private sector, plus exceptional professional growth opportunities, which may include paid continuing education, clinical specialization and residencies.

-Your introduction to the Army Reserve begins with the Army Medical Department Officer Basic Leaders Course, a three-week program that will expose you to the variety of mental and physical challenges you’ll face as a member of the health care team.
+Your introduction to the Army Reserve begins with the Army Medical Department Basic Officer Leaders Course (BOLC), a nine-week program that will expose you to the variety of mental and physical challenges you’ll face as a member of the health care team.
 You’ll learn about the U.S. Army’s approach to health care firsthand, training with other professionals and attending lectures, conferences and demonstrations that cover everything from U.S. Army customs to crisis management.
 You may even have the opportunity to participate in a hands-on medical simulation of an in-theater field medical unit.

-The normal environment of a Medical Nurse Corps officer’s work requires time-sensitive problem analysis with an accurate, sound and immediate decision.
+The normal environment of an Army Nurse Corps officer’s work requires time-sensitive problem analysis with an accurate, sound and immediate decision.
 Ability to operate under stress, apply critical thinking skills, make decisions, and translate these skills to battlefield conditions is critical to medical and mission success.

 In addition to the many privileges that come with being an officer on the U.S. Army health care team, you’ll be rewarded with: